-Iran is a country in the Middle East that is strategically located on the Strait of Hormuz and the Persian Gulf that are important pathways for shipment of crude oil.
-The country is a mixed and transition economy dominated by gas and oil production industries and has 10% of the world’s oil reserves.
+Iran is a country in the Middle East that is strategically located on the Strait of Hormuz and the Persian Gulf.
+Both of these areas are important pathways for the shipment of crude oil.
+Iran has a mixed transitional economy that is dominated by gas and oil production industries.
+Iran has 10% of the world’s oil reserves.
 Iran has a high development potential and is a member of the Next Eleven countries (N-11).
 Iran has a centrally controlled economy with a large public sector.
 The government controls prices, and there are subsidies on some products leading to a strain on the economy.
 Iran initially existed as a financially isolated country but was forced to sign agreements with other nations after the sanctions relating to nuclear programs.

 Main Industries Of Iran

 The economy of Iran is dominated by oil and gas production which makes up the largest revenue source for the government.
 Other major industries include petrochemicals, fertilizers, caustic soda, car manufacture, pharmaceuticals, telecom, energy, construction materials, textiles, cement, metal fabrication and food processing.

 Exports earned Iran an estimated $91.99 bilion in 2017.
 The main exports were petroleum at 80% of the total exports.
 Other exports include petrochemicals, chemicals, automobiles, fruits, nuts, and carpets.

 Iran’s major export partners include China importing 30.1% of all Iranian exports, India 16.7%, Turkey 9.5% and Japan 6.8%